vinipedroni/vini-public/README.md

 - For Damage Area, select: Driver Side and Driver Side Door
 - For Damage Type, select: Scratch
 - For Damage Severity, select: moderate
+- For the "Number of matches", select 3 - You can change this, in this case using 3 to show the different matches.

 ![Test1_Param](/static_assets/Test1_Parameters.png)